jdbence/FE-Nanodegree/project3/README.md

 # Project 3 : Frogger
-Clone of the class game frogger.
+Clone of the classic game Frogger.
 Player uses the arrow keys(left, up, right, down) to move.
 Player uses the mouse to interact with the menu UI.
 Game is broken down into levels that gradually increase in difficulty.